VachanVY/Attention-Is-All-You-Need/README.md

    ```
 * The authors chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset `k`, `PE_(pos+k)` can be represented as a linear function of
 `PE_(pos)`
 * They also experimented with using learned positional embeddings instead and found that the two versions produced nearly identical results.
-We chose the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training
+They chose the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training.
+However, you can also apply the normal embedding used in word embeddings for positional embeddings

 * ![Alt text](images/image-2.png)
-* However, you can also apply the normal embedding used in word embeddings for positional embeddings

 ## Scalled-Dot-Product Attention
 * ![Alt text](images/image-3.png)